-Advise patients to inform their physician if they have a history of seizures or convulsions [see Warnings and Precautions (5.8)].
-Hypoglycemia
+Advise patients to inform their physician if they have a history of seizures or convulsions [see Warnings and Precautions (5.8/)].

 Advise patients to inform their physician if they have diabetes mellitus.
-Hypoglycemic reactions, such as diaphoresis and termulousness, along with low blood glucose measurements may occur when treated with linescilid.
-If such as diaphotesis and termulousness, along with low blood glucose measurements may occur when treated with linescilid.
-If such reactions occur, patients should contact a physician or other health professional for proper treatment [see Warnings and Precautions (5.9)].
+Hypoglycemic reactions, such as diaphoresis and tremulousness, along with low blood glucose measurements may occur when treated with linezolid.
+If such reactions occur, patients should contact a physician or other health professional for proper treatment [see Warnings and Precautions (5.9]].

-Hyponatremia and/or SIADH

-Advise patients at risk for hyponatremia to inform their physician if they experience signs and symptoms of hyponatremia and/or SIADH, including confusion, somnolence, generalized weakness, and respiratory distress [see Warnings and Precautions (5.10)].
-Antibacterial Resistance
+Hyponatremia and/or SIADH Advise patients at risk for hyponatremia to inform their physician if they experience signs and symptoms of hyponatremia and/or SIADH, including confusion, somnolence, generalized weakness, and respiratory distress [see Warnings and Precautions (5.10]].
+Phenylketonuria